 In the years I have been running my canalside property pages, my most requested canalside property, without a doubt, is a plot of land where a boat can be moored.
 There are hundreds, if not thousands of you, who share that dream.

-I always list canalside land on my Canalside Homes Facebook group if I find it, and I will always sell land if instructed, but canalside plots are very rare.
+I always list canalside land on my Mailing Lists and on my Canalside Homes Facebook group if I find it, and I will always sell land if instructed, but canalside plots are very rare.
 I have never yet seen an ideal plot for a private owner come to the open market.
 There have been a handful of riverside plots, but these are probably slightly easier to find because of their extant riparian rights.

 Almost all canalside land which I have seen coming to market is one of the following:

 - a brownfield development site (urban and expensive),